-Vattenfall will be working with Norfolk Chamber and County Council on a programme to support local suppliers in Norfolk and Suffolk.
+Vattenfall is working with partners in Norfolk to support local suppliers in the region.

 Rob Lilly, Supply Chain Manager